laura-wang/video_repres_mas/README.md

 # video_repres_mas
 Tensorflow implementation of our CVPR 2019 paper [Self-Supervised Spatio-Temporal Representation Learning for Videos by Predicting Motion and Appearance Statistics.](http://openaccess.thecvf.com/content_CVPR_2019/html/Wang_Self-Supervised_Spatio-Temporal_Representation_Learning_for_Videos_by_Predicting_Motion_and_CVPR_2019_paper.html)

+## Update
+Currently, we are working a journal extension of our work.
+We will release our code (pytorch version) and pretrained models later.
+Please wait and follow our work ^_^~

 ## Overview
 We realease partial of our training code on UCF101 dataset.
 It contains the self-supervised learning based on motion statistics (see more details in our paper).